 Instructions

-- Pour the prepared zucchini mixture into a 9" pie pan or equivalent (see above).
+- Pour the prepared zucchini mixture into a 9-inch pie pan or equivalent (see above).
 Bake for 40-45 minutes until golden brown on top.
 Remove from the oven and let cool.
 Serve warm or at room temperature.

 Chelsea